-1. Before [one year from the date of amended rule adoption], Except-except as provided in Section I of this rule, no person shall use materials containing reactive organic compound for the removal of uncured adhesive products, adhesive bonding primers, adhesive primers, or uncured sealant products, sealant primers, or any other primer from surfaces, other than spray application equipment, unless the reactive organic compound composite vapor-partial pressure of the solvent used is less than 45 millimeters (mm) of mercury (Hg) at 20 degrees (°)-Celsius-(C).

-Effective [one year from the date of amended rule adoption], except as provided in Sections G.2 and I, no person shall use any solvent containing more than 25 grams of reactive organic compound (0.21 pound of reactive organic compound per gallon) per liter of material for the removal of uncured adhesive products or uncured sealant products from surfaces.

-- 2. Spray application equipment: Before [one year from the date of amended rule adoption], Except except as provided in Section I of this rule, either one of the following shall be used for cleaning, flushing or soaking of filters, flushing lines, pipes, pumps, and other parts of the application equipment: - a.
-An enclosed cleaning system, or an equivalent cleaning system as determined by the test method referenced in Section N.89 of this rule, or - b.
-A solvent with a reactive organic compound content of 70 grams of reactive organic compound per liter (0.6 lb/galpound per gallon) of material or less.
-Parts containing dried adhesive may be soaked in an organic solvent as long as the reactive organic compound composite vapor partial pressure, excluding water and exempt compounds, of the solvent is 9.5 mm of Hgmillimeters of mercury at 20°C degrees Celsius or less and is kept in a closed container, which shall be closed except when depositing or removing parts or materials from the container.
+- 1. Before June 21, 2013, except as provided in Section I, no person shall use materials containing reactive organic compound for the removal of uncured adhesive products or uncured sealant products from surfaces, other than spray application equipment, unless the reactive organic compound composite partial pressure of the solvent used is less than 45 millimeters of mercury at 20 degrees Celsius. - Effective June 21, 2013, except as provided in Sections G.2 and I, no person shall use any solvent containing more than 25 grams of reactive organic compound (0.21 pound of reactive organic compound per gallon) per liter of material for the removal of uncured adhesive products or uncured sealant products from surfaces. - 2.
+Spray application equipment: Before June 21, 2013, except as provided in Section I, either one of the following shall be used for cleaning, flushing or soaking of filters, flushing lines, pipes, pumps, and other parts of the application equipment: - a.
+An enclosed cleaning system, or an equivalent cleaning system as determined by the test method referenced in Section N.8, or - b.
+A solvent with a content of 70 grams of reactive organic compound per liter (0.6 pound per gallon) of material or less.
+Parts containing dried adhesive may be soaked in an organic solvent as long as the reactive organic compound composite partial pressure of the solvent is 9.5 millimeters of mercury at 20 degrees Celsius or less and is kept in a closed container, which shall be closed except when depositing or removing parts or materials from the container.

-Effective [one year from the date of amended rule adoption], except as provided in Section I, any person cleaning spray application equipment with a solvent containing more than 25 grams of reactive organic compound per liter (0.21 pound of reactive organic compound per gallon) of material shall use an enclosed cleaning system, or equipment that is proven to the satisfaction of the Control Officer to be equally effective as an enclosed cleaning system at controlling emissions.
+Effective June 21, 2013, except as provided in Section I, any person cleaning spray application equipment with a solvent containing more than 25 grams of reactive organic compound per liter (0.21 pound of reactive organic compound per gallon) of material shall use an enclosed cleaning system, or equipment that is proven to the satisfaction of the Control Officer to be equally effective as an enclosed cleaning system at controlling emissions.
 "Equal effectiveness" of an alternative cleaning system shall be determined by the test method referenced in Section N.8.
 If an enclosed cleaning system is used, it shall totally enclose spray guns, cups, nozzles, bowls, and other parts during washing, rinsing, and draining procedures, and it shall be used according to the manufacturer's recommendations and be closed when not in use.